-\begin{definition} An \emph{$N_g$-admissible cone decomposition in genus $g$} consists of, for every free abelian group $W$ of rank $\le g$, and every $\rho \in W$, a locally-finite decomposition $\Sigma_{W, \rho}$ of $C_\rho(W)_\rr$ into strongly convex rational polyhedral cones, such that the face of a cone in $\Sigma_{W, \rho}$ lies in $\Sigma_{W, \rho}$, such that the intersection of two cones is a face of both, and such that whenever $f\colon W \to W'$ is a surjection of free abelian groups of rank $\le g$, and $\rho' \in 2W'$, the pullback of the cone decomposition for $(W, \rho)$ along the map from \eqref{eq:iso-quadratic} and \eqref {eq:Q_rho_pullback} is equal to the cone decomposition for $(W', f(\rho) + \rho')$. \end{definition}
+\begin{definition} An \emph{$N_g$-admissible cone decomposition} consists of, for every free abelian group $W$ of rank $\le g$, and every $\rho \in W$, a locally-finite decomposition $\Sigma_{W, \rho}$ of $C_\rho(W)$ into strongly convex rational polyhedral cones, such that the face of a cone in $\Sigma_{W, \rho}$ lies in $\Sigma_{W, \rho}$, such that the intersection of two cones is a face of both, and such that whenever $f\colon W' \to W$ is a surjection of free abelian groups of rank $\le g$, and $\rho' \in 2W'$, the pullback of the cone decomposition for $(W, \rho)$ along the maps from \eqref{eq:iso-quadratic} and \eqref {eq:Q_rho_pullback} is equal to the cone decomposition for $(W', f(\rho) + \rho')$. \end{definition}

-\begin{remark} \begin{enumerate} \item An $N_g$-admissible cone decomposition in genus $g$ seems to consist of a large amount of data, but this is not really the case - it is completely determined by a cone decomposition of $C_\rho(\bb Z^g)$ as $\rho$ ranges over a set of coset representatives for $\bb Z^g/2\bb Z^g$. \item When we talk about smoothness of an $N_g$-admissible cone decomposition in genus $g$, we always mean with respect to the integral structure induced by the groups $Q_\rho(W)$.
-It is explained in \cite[\S IV.7]{fc} how to pull back an admissible cone decomposition for $A_g$ to produce an $N_g$-admissible cone decomposition, but note that this process will not take smooth decompositions to smooth decompositions.
-On the other hand, any $N_g$-admissible cone decomposition can be refined to a smooth one. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item An $N_g$-admissible cone decomposition seems to consist of a large amount of data, but this is not really the case -- it is completely determined by a cone decomposition of $C_\rho(\bb Z^g)$ as $\rho$ ranges over a set of coset representatives for $\bb Z^g/2\bb Z^g$. \item When we talk about smoothness of an $N_g$-admissible cone decomposition, we always mean with respect to the integral structure induced by the groups $Q_\rho(W)$.
+It is explained in \cite[\S IV.7]{fc} how to pull back an admissible cone decomposition for $A_g$ to produce an $N_g$-admissible cone decomposition, but note that this process will not in general take smooth decompositions to smooth decompositions.
+On the other hand, any $N_g$-admissible cone decomposition can be refined to a smooth one. \item Analogously to Remark \ref{rem:cone-stack-Ag}, from an $N_g$-admissible cone decomposition one can build a \emph{tropical moduli stack of abelian varieties with theta level structure} as a colimit in a suitable category of the cone complexes $\Sigma_{W, \rho}^\circ$ along the maps $f^*$, where $\Sigma_{W, \rho}^\circ$ denotes the open sub-cone-complex of $\Sigma_{W, \rho}$ where all cones contained entirely in the boundary are omitted.
+This is a disjoint union of two tropical Shimura varieties in the sense of \cite{assaf2025tropicalizations}. \end{enumerate} \end{remark}